xKraum/template-react-component-library/TEST.md

 >
 > In the flat config format, the configuration is more modular and declarative, allowing for a clearer and more concise setup.

-> [!NOTE]
->
-> The files are self-explanatory, with detailed comments explaining their purpose and functionality.
->
-> The `eslint.config.js` is the default configuration file for ESLint, while there is also a `eslint.constants.mjs` file with common objects and configurations for shared use.

 <details>
 <summary>Show details</summary>

+The files are self-explanatory, with detailed comments explaining their purpose and functionality.

+The `eslint.config.js` is the default configuration file for ESLint, while there is also a `eslint.constants.mjs` file with common objects and configurations for shared use.

 #### `eslint.config.js`: